 + PRO: Affordable basic food

-The very basics of food such as bread and milk are very cheap in Kazakhstan.
+The very basic foods such as bread and milk are very cheap in Kazakhstan.
 If expats want a good range of food products, particularly foreign (non-Kazakhstani) food, they should expect to pay a lot of money.

-Almost everything is imported into Kazakhstan and that is reflected in the price.
-Furniture imported from Europe or Turkey retails at a premium and even the lower quality imports from China are expensive.
-Electronics are also pricey, but the mark up is not as severe.
-Imported clothing from popular brands is available but expas shouldn’t compare prices with the online expatsin their home country.
+Almost everything is imported into Kazakhstan, and that is reflected in the price.
+Furniture imported from Europe or Turkey retails at a premium, and even lower-quality imports from China are expensive.
+Electronics are also pricey, but the markup is not as severe.
+Imported clothing from popular brands is available, but expats shouldn’t compare prices with the online charges in their home country.

 Education and schools in Kazakhstan

 There is a growing range of international schooling options, mostly in Astana and Almaty.
 Local schools are good but are best used only by local students due to the language barrier.

 International schools tend to recruit their teachers from abroad, and many offer an excellent quality of education.
 Children can continue with their curriculum from home with minimum disruption.
 As a result of demand, more international schools are continuing to open in Kazakhstan, giving parents more options.